Wild Hearts Can't Be Broken: Plot

 The next day, Clifford locks Marie in her dressing room, and Sonora performs in her place with Lightning.
 Al shouts at her to come back down, but she continues, and the jump is successful.
-Her voiceover states that she continued diving for eleven more years, with the audience never learning of her blindness, and of her happy marriage to Al.
+Her voiceover states that she continued diving for eleven more years, with the audience never learning of her blindness, and that she and Al were happily married.